2018 Environmental News and Recap

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

+Our planet’s future isn’t often a positive topic of discussion, and it’s admittedly easy to see the negatives.
+As fluctuating temperatures, unseasonable weather and natural disasters grow more common, it seems we’re headed for an environmental disaster.
 In truth, there’s still time to change the future’s trajectory, and politicians and entrepreneurs have made incredible progress in the renewable energy sector and other areas of restoration and conservation.
 2018 was a pivotal year for the planet, and we’ll recap some important environmental news everyone should know about.

 Compromised Ecosystems & Alternative Materials